-There are several causes why aluminum bike frames fail, and thus require a bicycle frame repair.
+There are several causes why aluminum bike frames fail and thus require a bicycle frame repair.
 The most common reason is that aluminum frames are not as sturdy as their other counterparts.
 Thus, when you ride aluminum bikes on rough terrains, there is a higher chance of it failing than steel bikes.

-That being said, aluminum bikes are more prone to bends and cracks, which if you don’t notice early (and can be really difficult to spot, especially in the welded areas) can lead to complete bike frame failure.
+That being said, aluminum bikes are more prone to bends and cracks, which if you don’t notice early (and can be difficult to spot, especially in the welded areas) can lead to complete bike frame failure.

 Common places where the frame might crack or bend is in the down-tube, near the heat-tube.
 That welding area is very prone to break.
-In stiff bikes without suspension the frame might break also behind the cranks.
+In stiff bikes, without suspension, the frame might also break behind the cranks.

 What processes do the bikes go through during repairs?

-There are several processes involved when it comes to aluminum bicycle frame repair and this is not a process that most of you can do at home, unless you are a trained welder with the necessary tools and equipments in your garage.
+There are several processes involved when it comes to aluminum bicycle frame repair and this is not a process that most of you can do at home, unless you are a trained welder with the necessary tools and equipment in your garage.
 So how do the experts go about repairing your broken aluminum bike frame?

 First on the list is disassembling the whole bike.
 Then they will clean the bike bare by scraping the paint off or by melting the paint with a paint cleaner solution.
 After that, they will have it annealed in a heat treatment process, and then weld the broken parts together using an aluminum welder and argon gas, then have it annealed again.